Rosetta@home: Computing platform

 A primary feature of the Rosetta@home graphical user interface (GUI) is a screensaver which shows a current workunit's progress during the simulated protein folding process.
 In the upper-left of the current screensaver, the target protein is shown adopting different shapes (conformations) in its search for the lowest energy structure.
 Depicted immediately to the right is the structure of the most recently accepted.
 On the upper right the lowest energy conformation of the current decoy is shown; below that is the true, or native, structure of the protein if it has already been determined.
 Three graphs are included in the screensaver.
 Near the middle, a graph for the accepted model's thermodynamic free energy is displayed, which fluctuates as the accepted model changes.
 A graph of the accepted model's root-mean-square deviation (RMSD), which measures how structurally similar the accepted model is to the native model, is shown far right.
 On the right of the accepted energy graph and below the RMSD graph, the results from these two functions are used to produce an energy vs. RMSD plot as the model is progressively refined.

 Like all BOINC projects, Rosetta@home runs in the background of the user's computer, using idle computer power, either at or before logging into an account on the host operating system.
 The program frees resources from the CPU as they are needed by other applications so that normal computer use is unaffected.
 Many program settings can be specified via user account preferences, including: the maximum percentage of CPU resources the program can use (to control power consumption or heat production from a computer running at sustained capacity), the times of day during which the program can run, and many more.

-Rosetta, the software that runs on the Rosetta@home network, was rewritten in C++ to allow easier development than that allowed by its original version, which was written in Fortran.
-This new version is object-oriented, and was released on February 8, 2008.
-Development of the Rosetta code is done by Rosetta Commons.
-The software is freely licensed to the academic community and available to pharmaceutical companies for a fee.